-Montalvo Arts Center is historically known as Villa Montalvo, a historic landmark built in 1912 by James Duval Phelan (1861-1930).
+Montalvo Arts Center is also known as Villa Montalvo, a historic landmark built in 1912 by James Duval Phelan (1861-1930).
 Phelan, a passionate Californian who had been a three-term progressive mayor of San Francisco, went on to become California's first popularly-elected U.S. Senator.
 Villa Montalvo was Senator Phelan's favorite home and a center of artistic, political and social life in Northern California.
 Phelan invited leading writers and artists to Villa Montalvo to work on individual artistic projects in an environment rich in dialogue and fellowship.
 Jack London, Ethel Barrymore, Mary Pickford, Douglass Fairbanks, and Edwin Markham were among Phelan's many guests.

 At his death, Senator Phelan was explicit in his bequest of Villa Montalvo.
 "I would like the property at Saratoga, California, known as Villa Montalvo, to be maintained as a public park open under reasonable restrictions, the buildings and grounds immediately surrounding the same to be used as far as possible for the development of art, literature, music, and architecture by promising students."